campa-consortium/lattice-standard/source/standard/coordinates.md

 ```
 where {math}`\alpha_b` is the bend [angle](#s:bend) and {math}`\rho` being the bend radius
 ({math}`\rho`).
 Notice that since {math}`\bf u` is perpendicular to {math}`z`, the curvilinear reference coordinate
 system has no "torsion".
-Note: The branch coordinate system can be related to a Frenet-Serret coordinate system but
+Note: The branch coordinate system can be related to a Frenet-Serret coordinate system, but
 branch coordinates are not the same since Frenet-Serret coordinates use the radial direction in a bend as a coordinate axis while
 with branch coordinates the radial direction can be anywhere in the {math}`(x,y)` plane.